flowground/amazonaws-com-glue-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### StartTrigger
-### Starts an existing trigger.
-See <a href="http://docs.aws.amazon.com/glue/latest/dg/trigger-job.html">Triggering Jobs</a> for information about how different types of trigger are started.
+> Starts an existing trigger.
+See <a href="http://docs.aws.amazon.com/glue/latest/dg/trigger-job.html">Triggering Jobs</a> for information about how different types of trigger are started.<br/>

 #### Input Parameters
 * `Action` - _required_